 I hate to end on a negative note, but I do need to mention that during this week of trying out FAA, their servers have, apparently, gone down at least three times.
 In one week.
 Sometimes, for an hour or more.
 Another time, parts of the website (the part where you go to buy a print) weren’t working.

-This problem led me to find out that FAA has very poor customer service.
-I’ve sent several emails to “email@example.com” to ask about the server being offline.
+This problem led me to find out that the FAA has very poor customer service.
+I’ve sent several emails to “firstname.lastname@example.org” to ask about the server being offline.
 As of today, I have not received a response.
 I also sent an email asking a technical question, but again, no response.
-There is an FAQ page, but it is mostly a sales piece, with little “how to” info.
+There is an FAQ page, but it is mostly a sales piece, with little “how-to” info.
 If you’re not technically savvy, you may want to stay away altogether, unfortunately.
 The lack of support also means that your customers are not getting their questions answered.
-According to the owner of FAA, he is the one and only employee running the whole shop (he subcontracts the printing and framing).
+According to the owner of the FAA, he is the one and the only employee running the whole shop (he subcontracts the printing and framing).
 So bear these caveats in mind when deciding whether FineArt America is for you and your business.